vaporyhumo/new_blog/the_basics.md

 most important topics that I consider to be basic knowledge in software development.

+A fair warning that this series might hurt some egos, but that's now what I'm trying to do, I'm not trying to pass judgement, but rather share my opinion on what **I** consider to be fundamental, this is ultimately an opinion, not a statement of truth; you are free to disagree!

 These are things that in, my opinion, anyone intending to write software professionally should eventually learn, and are requirements for anyone wanting to call themselves anything other but a Junior.
 If you don't have a firm grasp